hezmondo/MicroJinn/mjinn guide for mysql console and maria.md

 ### If you need to get into MySQL server as root and you do not know your password:

-It seems that in Ubuntu 18.04, Mint 19 and Ubuntu 20.04, you cannot log onto the MySQL server as root in Workbench without first opening a terminal anywhere and executing these commands to either set for the first time, or to re-set a new password for root. **I suggest you use a reasonable password for root and write it down - eg Pete123456P**
+**For mysql server prior to 8**: open a terminal anywhere and execute these commands to either set for the first time, or to re-set a new password for root. **I suggest you use a reasonable password for root and write it down - eg Pete123456P**

 	sudo mysql -u root